CitrineInformatics/python-citrination-client/docs/source/tutorial/view_examples.rst

 Ingredient Properties in AdvancedDataViewBuilder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-When defining ingredient level properties using the ``AdvancedDataViewBuilder``, you will need to define relationships with the ingredient property as inputs to the formulation descriptor itself.
+When defining ingredient level properties using the ``AdvancedDataViewBuilder``, you will need to define a relation with all ingredient properties as inputs to the formulation descriptor itself.

 .. literalinclude:: /code_samples/views/advanced_data_view_builder_4.py